MeLlamanMeca/LP_ANTLR_MINISCHEME/README.md

         ) ; 3
         ```
 - **Input/Output operations:**
-Handle user interaction and display information in MiniScheme.
+Handle user interaction and display information in Mini-Scheme.
 The `read` operation reads input from the user, while
 `display` prints output to the standard output.
     - `read`, `display`
     - Types accepted: